 Written by John Immel,

-What is Belly Breathing?Belly breathing is a type of breathing technique (pranayama) where you inhale slowly and deeply, directing the air downwards into your belly.
+What is Belly Breathing?Belly breathing is a type of breathing technique where you inhale slowly and deeply, directing the air downwards into your belly.
 It is also known as abdominal breathing or diaphragmatic breathing.
 The chest remains relatively still while the belly expands and the diaphragm pushes downward on the inhale.
-You'll feel a sensation that you're belly is sticking out when you take a breath in.
+You'll feel a sensation that your belly is sticking out when you take a breath in.

 Why Belly Breathe?Belly breathing is an essential tool to calm your body and refresh the mind by practicing a few moments of conscious stillness each day.
 It provides you with an opportunity to check in with your body, even just for a few minutes, to see if you are holding stress and tension that needs to be released.
 Belly breathing brings your mind to a resting point, after which you can return to the activities of the day with a fresh perspective and a new generosity.

 Belly breathing is a simple technique but the benefits are broad.
 Best of all, it costs nothing, and you can practice anywhere and at anytime you feel the need.
 Belly breathing can calm your nerves in stressful situations, remedy sluggish digestion, relieve abdominal heaviness and relax abdominal muscles.
 All of these benefits are fundamental to balancing Vata.